Achievement Gaps: The Path to Equity - ONLINE

 Easy solutions to this problem simply don't exist.
 In this course, we'll explore the many factors that contribute to unequal patterns of achievement among different groups of students, but one inescapable reality lies at the root of the problem: disparities in achievement occur because some students are better prepared to achieve than others.
 Although educators can address some of the issues that affect students' readiness to learn, it will take a network of concerned people and institutions to help students overcome other barriers to academic achievement.

-Throughout the course, we will look to Dan Laitsch, the former senior policy analyst at ASCD who wrote Policy Perspectives, to help us make sense of the research about achievement gaps, as well as to provide insight about education policies that support educators' earnest efforts to attain equity in achievement.
+Throughout the course, we will look to Dan Laitsch, the former senior policy analyst at ASCD who wrote Policy Perspectives that the above quote is from, to help us make sense of the research about achievement gaps, as well as to provide insight about education policies that support educators' earnest efforts to attain equity in achievement.

 - 9 / 200